West Virginia vs. Texas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- West Virginia's games this season have gone over 57.5 points three of 10 times.
+- West Virginia and its opponents have gone over the current 56.5-point total in three of 10 games this season.

-- Texas' games have gone over 57.5 points in six of 10 chances this season.
+- Texas and its opponents have combined to score more than 56.5 points in six of 10 games this season.

-- Saturday's total is 6.0 points lower than the two team's combined 63.5 points per game average.

-- The 56.6 combined points per game that these two squads have allowed this season are 0.9 fewer than the 57.5 total in this contest.
+- The two teams combine to average 63.5 points per game, seven more than the over/under in this contest.

+- These two squads surrender a combined 56.6 points per game, 0.1 more than this contest's over/under.

-- The 57.5-point total for this game is 2.9 points below the 60.4 points per game average total in Longhorns games this season.
+- The 60.4 PPG average total in Longhorns games this season is 3.9 points more than this game's over/under.

 West Virginia Stats and Trends

-- West Virginia has played 10 games, with five wins against the spread.

-- This season, the Mountaineers have just one ATS win in three games as a favorite of 2.5 points or more.
+- The Mountaineers have covered the spread once this season when favored by 2.5 points or more (in three chances).

-- West Virginia's games this year have hit the over on four of 10 set point totals (40%).
+- West Virginia's games this year have gone over the total in four out of 10 opportunities (40%).

-- West Virginia is 2-0 against the spread and 2-0 overall in games when it records more than 32.5 points.
+- West Virginia is 2-0 against the spread and 2-0 overall this season when the team scores more than 32.5 points.

-- When West Virginia totals over 436.7 yards, the team is 3-0 against the spread and 3-0 overall.
+- West Virginia is 3-0 against the spread and 3-0 overall when the team churns out more than 436.7 yards.

-- The Mountaineers have turned the ball over 17 times this season, three more turnovers than the Longhorns have forced (14).
+- The Mountaineers have turned the ball over three more times (17 total) than the Longhorns have forced a turnover (14) this season.

 - Find the latest spread and moneyline odds for West Virginia at SISportsbook.